divonlan/genozip/docs/genocat.rst

 **23andMe options**

 .. option:: --vcf  Output as VCF. --vcf must be used in combination with --reference to specify the reference file as listed in the header of the 23andMe file (usually this is GRCh37).
-Note: INDEL genotypes ('DD' 'DI' 'II') as well as uncalled sites ('--') are discarded.
+Note: Indel variants ('DD' 'DI' 'II') as well as uncalled sites ('--') are discarded.

           |